ibm-mas/ansible-devops/docs/playbooks/uninstall-core.md

 When using this playbook be sure that nothing else in your cluster is using any of the dependencies that will be removed.
 If you wish to skip the removal of one or more dependencies use the optional environment variables documented below to control exactly what is uninstalled.

+!!! warning
+    This playbook will try to gracefully uninstall a target MAS instance by removing MAS related resources in the expected order.
+    Therefore, make sure your MAS operator is up and running in a healthy state, and no errors are reported in your `Suite` custom resource.

+    If there are any error reported in the logs of your MAS operator pod, or in your `Suite` custom resource, the uninstall process might get stuck and not complete successfully.
+In this case, you will need to debug and fix what is preventing your MAS operator to properly process the uninstall, or ultimately, forcibly uninstall MAS instance.

+    For more information regarding MAS uninstall process, refer to [Uninstalling Maximo Application Suite](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=uninstalling) documentation.

 Usage
 -------------------------------------------------------------------------------